Gym Flooring Material Types

 Foam Gym Flooring

 The most popular material for aerobic and cardio facilities, foam provides excellent fatigue relief for athletes.
 It is also the material of choice for most MMA and other martial arts and gymnastics facilities.
-It is soft to lay on and non-absorbent so it will not soak up moisture and hold it.
+It is soft to lay on and non-absorbent, so it will not soak up moisture and hold it.
 However, foam is susceptible to indentations from heavy equipment such as weights and treadmills.
 These indentations can be permanent.
 For this reason, it is not popular for those applications unless it is a super high-density EVA foam material.
-These will still show some indents, but are designed to handle heavy equipment and weights much better than other foam flooring.
+These will still show some indents but are designed to handle heavy equipment and weights much better than other foam flooring.

 PVC Plastic Gym Flooring

 Probably the most versatile of our gym flooring options, flexible PVC plastic can be used for fatigue relief as well as to protect your subfloor from weights and equipment.
-PVC Plastic flooring that is designed for workout areas is soft and pliable like rubber but non-absorbant like foam.
+PVC plastic flooring that is designed for workout areas is soft and pliable like rubber but non-absorbent like foam.
 Unlike both foam and rubber, it can be used on top of carpeting without risk of the tiles separating or sinking into the pile.

 Polypropylene Gym Flooring